EVerest/everest-core/docs/source/explanation/linux-yocto/ota-updates.rst

 the new slot.

-Once booted successfully into the new slot, you need to mark the slot as “good”, otherwise it will fall back to the previous one on the next boot.
+Once booted successfully into the new slot, you need to mark the slot as “good”, otherwise it may fall back to the previous one on the next boot.

 Some implementations do this in a *systemd* service that runs at the end